rtbrick/bngblaster/docs/ctrl.md

 ### Session Commands

-The following commands must be execute with interface index and VLAN of the session for which the command is executed.
+The following commands must be execute with either `session-id` or alternative with interface index and VLAN of the session for which the command is executed.
 The interface index (`ifindex`) can be requests using the `interfaces` command or skipped.
 The first access interface is automatically used if the argument `ifindex` is not present in the command.
+For N:1 sessions only `session-id` is supported because multiple sessions can be assigned to a single VLAN in this mode.

 `$ cat command.json | jq .`
 ```json